SysBioChalmers/Sco-GEM/.github/CONTRIBUTING.md

 ## Contributor guidelines

-First of all, thank you for contributing to Sco-GEM!!
+First of all, thank you for contributing to Sco-GEM!
 Anybody is welcome to contribute, but please abide by the following guidelines.

 You can contribute in 2 main ways: by creating issues, and by sending pull requests (PRs) with additions, deletions, corrections, etc. to the model.